 Waitemata DHB District Mental Health Services

-Mental illness is a broad term that covers problems ranging from minor to severe disorders.
-A mental disorder is defined as a phenomenon.
-Phenomena are observable abnormalities of mental functioning.
-A mental illness can affect our mood, thoughts, perceptions, insight, judgment, cognition (understanding) and volition (ability to make choices).
+Mental illness is a broad term that can describe problems that range from minor difficulties to more serious disorders.
+Mental illness can affect a person’s mood, thinking, perceptions, insight, judgment, cognition (understanding) and volition (ability to make choices).

-For detailed clinical information about mental disorders please click here.
+For detailed clinical information about the different types of mental health disorders please click here.

 Mental Health Services

-The aim of the services is to work alongside the person and their family to empower and support them on their recovery journey.
-Mental health services aim to provide the following when things are not going well:
+The aim of the services is to work alongside the person and their family/whanau to provide treatments that will help the person's recovery from mental illness.
+These may be medications and/or talking treatments.
+Staff who are working in mental health services are aiming to empower and support people on their recovery journey.
+Mental health services aim to provide the following when things are not going well for people:

-Mental health services employ a range of professionals that work as a team to support the range of factors that promote mental health.
+Mental health services employ a range of professionals that work as a team who provide support that promote mental health and wellbeing.

 DMHS provides the following services to two major urban populations, those of North Shore and Waitakere cities, and a scattered rural population in Rodney County: